KevinCubillo/KevinCubillo/README.md

 ## <picture><img src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width="50px"></picture> About me

-I am a computer engineering student at [Tecnológico de Costa Rica](https://www.tec.ac.cr/), currently in my fifth semester.
+I am a computer engineering student at [Tecnológico de Costa Rica](https://www.tec.ac.cr/), currently in my last semester.
 With a deep passion for software development and a strong desire to stay updated with the latest technologies, I am constantly seeking opportunities to expand my knowledge and skills in the field.

 As an enthusiastic learner, I enjoy exploring new programming languages, frameworks, and tools.
 I thrive in collaborative environments and believe in the power of teamwork to drive innovation and deliver high-quality results.